Ingredients:

 2 tablespoons safflower oil, coconut oil, or other high heat oil (olive oil scorches under heat and should never be used for cooking).

-1 medium chopped red onion (I used my progressive vegetable chopper to put soup together in a snap)
+1 medium chopped red onion (I used my progressive vegetable chopper

 2-4 cloves of garlic, depending on your preference.
 I used 2 XL cloves of elephant garlic.

-8 cups of water or low sodium vegetable stock (I used water plus 2 tablespoons of Better than Vegetable Stock)
+8 cups of water or low sodium vegetable stock (I used water plus 2 tablespoons of Better than Vegetable

-2 cups of dried red lentils, rinsed and picked over
+2 cups of dried red lentils

 1 teaspoon of fresh grated ginger